 If the need for sick and safe leave is foreseeable, the city requires seven (7) days' days advance notice.
 However, if the need is unforeseeable, employees must provide notice of the need for Earned Sick and Safe time as soon as practicable.
 When an employee uses Earned Sick and Safe time for more than three (3) consecutive days, the city may require appropriate supporting documentation (such as medical documentation supporting medical leave, court records or related documentation to support safety leave).
 However, if the employee or employee's family member did not receive services from a health care professional, or if documentation cannot be obtained from a health care professional in a reasonable time or without added expense, then reasonable documentation may include a written statement from the employee indicating that the employee is using, or used, Earned Sick and Safe Leave for a qualifying purpose.
-The city will not require an employee's or the employee's family member's medical condition.
-In accordance withPer state law, the city will not require an employee using Earned Sick and Safe leave to find a replacement worker to cover the hours the employee will be absent.
+The city will not require an employee to disclose details related to domestic abuse, sexual assault, or stalking or the details of the employee's or the employee's family member's medical condition.
+In accordance with Per state law, the city will not require an employee using Earned Sick and Safe leave to find a replacement worker to cover the hours the employee will be absent.